22 Best Payroll Software Philippines, BIR-Ready Solutions for 2026

 Pros Cons

-• Easy access on-the-go
+• Easy access on the go

 • Financial support with InstaCash

-• Integrates with timekeeping and attendance systems
+• Integrates with the timekeeping and attendance system

 • Lacks deep customization for complex approval workflows